Iryn Namubiru: Music career

-In 2006, Namubiru collaborated with singer Bebe Cool in the songs "Simbalala" and "Lwaki Onzannyilako?".
+In 2006, Namubiru collaborated with singer Bebe Cool on the songs "Simbalala" and "Lwaki Onzannyilako?"

-However, Namubiru did not achieve widespread success until 2006, when she released her album Nkuweeki?.
-Since 2006, Namubiru released the songs "Y'ono", "Lwaki", "Bonna Obasinga", "Begombeko", "Birowoozo", for which she has received various awards in the Ugandan music industry.
+However, Namubiru did not achieve widespread success until 2006, when she released her album Nkuweeki?
+Since 2006, Namubiru has released the songs "Y'ono", "Lwaki", "Bonna Obasinga", "Begombeko", "Birowoozo", for which she has received various awards in the Ugandan music industry.
 In 2011, Namubiru won in four categories of the 2011 Pearl of Africa Music Awards (PAM).
 She won in the categories of Artist of the Year, Female Artist of the Year, Album of the Year and Best RnB Single of the Year.

 Controversies

-Namubiru has been widely criticised by her detractors for dressing "inappropriately" in her music videos and, at times, her concerts.
+Namubiru has been criticised by her detractors for dressing "inappropriately" in her music videos and, at times, her concerts.
 According to her critics, her costumes oppose traditional Ugandan dressing customs and set a bad example for other aspiring musicians.
 In 2009, her video for "Bonna Obasinga" was criticised due to a swimming costume she wore.
 Namubiru later shot another music video for the song to placate her critics.
 However, many of her fans have defended her "creative" attire and perceive the accusations to be socially regressive and resistant to new styles.